How to File a Small Claims Case in Richmond, CA

 Can I hire an attorney for small claims court in California?

 In California small claims court, neither party may be represented by an attorney at the hearing (with very limited exceptions).
 You must present your own case.
-However, you can consult with an attorney before the hearing to prepare.
+However, you can consult with an attorney before the hearing to prepare your strategy.

 What happens if the defendant doesn't show up to small claims court?

-If you've properly served the defendant and they don't appear, the judge will typically enter a default judgment in your favor for the amount you claimed.
+If you've properly served the defendant and they don't appear at the hearing, the judge will typically enter a default judgment in your favor for the amount you claimed.
+Proper service documentation is essential for this outcome.

 Do I need a process server to serve small claims documents?

-Yes, you need someone other than yourself to serve the defendant.
-You can ask a friend or family member (18 or older, not a party to the case), pay the court to serve by certified mail, or hire a professional process server.
+You need someone other than yourself to serve the defendant.
+You can ask a friend or family member (18 or older, not a party to the case), pay the court to serve by certified mail, or hire a professional process server in Richmond or Contra Costa County.

 Need Your Small Claims Defendant Served?